Pogradec: History

 From the 8th until the 14th century, Pogradec area was captured by various medieval states such as the Bulgarian, Byzantine and Serbian Empires as well as by noble Albanian families such as Gropa.
 It was most likely during the Bulgarian empires rule in Pogradec is when it gained its modern name.
 In the middle of 15th century the area became part of the League of Lezhë and after Skanderbeg's death in 1468, it was invaded by the Ottomans who kept it until Albania's Independence in 1912.
-During their occupation Pogradec was the center of the kaza of Starova and was developed as a small town of craftsmen and fishermen.
+During their rule Pogradec was the center of the kaza of Starova and was developed as a small town of craftsmen and fishermen.
 When the Turkish traveler Evliya Celebi visited the area in 1662 he wrote that "Pogradec was a sweet city with red roofs, four neighborhoods, four mosques, two elementary schools, six hundred houses and one hundred and fifty shops".

 During the second half of the 19th century and beginning of the 20th century, Pogradec area played an important role in the Albanian National Renaissance.
 On 14 March 1887 the second Albanian language school was started here.